 2. Interns, once appointed, shall respect the political and religious policies of China, and the customs and traditions of Chinese people, and shall strictly follow all the Chinese laws, rules and regulations.

 [3] The responsibilities and duties of Interns may differ from depending on the placement.
-The workload should not exceed 35 h / week and include their participation in one Chinese Language course/semester as well as allocate around 3 hours for self-directed learning such as for example completing a TEFL certificate online.
+The workload should not exceed 35 h / week and include their participation in one Chinese Language course/semester, as well as allocate additonal 3 hours for self-directed learning.